horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/ethereum/why-ethereum-transactions-are-so-expensive.md

 Keeping in mind above, the simplest and cheapest transaction type on Ethereum is plain transfer of Ethereum tokens.

 At the same time, a transaction that exchanges one token to another is more complex and typically costs several times more than sending ETH tokens to someone.
-The transaction fee doesn't depend on the amount of Ethereums or tokens being transacted.
+The transaction fee doesn't depend on the amount of Ethereum or tokens being transacted.